-3.1.17 Silver Spring Health and Human Services Center
+3.1.19 Silver Spring Health and Human Services Center

 Located in a repurposed elementary school, the center offers medical and social services assistance to county residents.
 There are no current plans to relocate or expand the operations.
-If the current use is vacated and the property deemed as excess, the plan supports redevelopment of the property as housing or a parks facility.
-The recommended zone would not preclude the expansion of government operations or the adjacent Woodside Park.
+If the current use is vacated and the property deemed as excess, the plan supports, as a first priority, redevelopment that includes the provision of affordable housing.
 Any redevelopment should be sensitive to the existing neighborhood character.